Fluctuations and Correlations in Causal Set Theory: Introduction

 The broad aim of this paper is to formalize the approach to studying and calculating fluctuations within causal set theory.
 Another major aim of this paper is to provide a comprehensive discussion on the topic of correlations within causal set theory.
 An example of a correlation would be: the correlation between the probability of the past lightcone of one element containing $N_1$ elements and probability of the past lightcone of another element containing $N_2$ elements, when the two elements have partially overlapping pasts.
 At a practical level, as we will see below, knowledge of these correlations is needed in order to make the calculation of the fluctuations we are interested in more tractable.
 More generally, however, these correlations give us a deeper understanding of the causal set itself.
 The quantities we work with and whose correlations we discuss depend on causal intervals (of different cardinalities) and such intervals are ubiquitous in causal set theory.

 This paper is structured as follows.
 We begin with a review of causal set theory and Poisson sprinkling in Section \ref{sec:Poisson sprinkling}.
 In Section \ref{sec:Correlations Between Quantities in Different Regions} we define two useful functions (the cardinality indicator $\zeta$ and the occupation indicator $\chi$) for accounting for correlations.
 In the same section we also discuss the three different types of correlations that result from self and cross correlations between these two functions, i.e., $\zeta-\zeta$, $\chi-\chi$, and $\zeta-\chi$ correlations.
 Section \ref{sec: causal set action} reviews the definition and properties of the causal set action and its potential connection to Everpresent $\Lambda$.
 Finally, in Section \ref{sec:Fluctuation of action} we use our formalism to set up, simplify, and calculate the fluctuations of the causal set action.
 We conclude in Section \ref{sec: Conclusions} with a discussion of the utility of our formalism and future directions of this work.
-There are also two appendices: Appendix \ref{app:CorrelationFunctions} contains explicit expressions for some of the correlation functions that appear in this paper, and Appendix \ref{app: products of chi} contains further details on products of the $\chi$-function.
+There are also three appendices: Appendix \ref{app:CorrelationFunctions} contains explicit expressions for some of the correlation functions that appear in this paper, and Appendix \ref{app: products of chi} contains further details on products of the $\chi$-function.
+Finally, Appendix \ref{app:example} contains examples of parametrizations of some of the relevant integrals.